-Mathematical proficiency for teaching (MPT) is not the same as proficiency in pedagogy.
-Being equipped to be an effective mathematics teacher is not simply a matter of "knowing the mathematics" plus "knowing how to teach."
+Mathematical proficiency for teaching is not the same as proficiency in pedagogy.
+Being equipped with the proficiency described in our MPT framework is not simply a matter of "knowing the mathematics" plus "knowing how to teach."
 The task of teaching mathematics cannot be partitioned into such simple categories.
-Teaching mathematics requires a special kind of mathematical proficiency that is unique to the teaching profession.